pvdabeel/prolog/Documentation/Handbook/10-doc-version-domains.md

 Chapter 9 walks through the reprove and learning mechanics in full;
 Chapter 11 ties domains into rule evaluation and candidate generation.

+### Wildcard domain learning

+When a wildcard dependency like `=dev-python/gast-0.6*` cannot be satisfied, `candidate:maybe_learn_wildcard_domain/4` derives an upper-bound domain from the wildcard: the last numeric component is incremented to produce an exclusive upper bound (e.g. `0.6*` → `< 0.7`, `1.2.3*` → `< 1.2.4`).
+The resulting `version_domain(any, [bound(smaller, UpperVer)])`
+is learned via `prover:learn/3` and triggers a reprove.

+This mechanism is guarded: it only fires when the parent has already been narrowed by a prior `maybe_learn_parent_narrowing` attempt (or when the parent is a single-version package, making parent narrowing futile).
+The guard ensures parent narrowing gets priority for multi-version parents, correctly handling cross-package wildcard conflicts (e.g. two packages requiring different wildcard ranges of the same dependency).

 ### Connection to feature logic

 This mechanism is inspired by Zeller's feature logic: version sets are